 Flux through the coil at the final phase,

-After integrating equation (3) on both of the sides, we get
+After integrating equation (3) on both sides, we get

 Hence, the field strength is 0.75 T.

 Q 14.
-In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of permanent magnets.
-All these three (rod, rails and the magnetic field ) are in mutually perpendicular direction.
+In the given figure, we have a metal rod PQ which is put on the smooth rails AB, and they are kept in between the two poles of permanent magnets.
+All three (rod, rails and the magnetic field ) are in a mutually perpendicular direction.
 There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed-loop =

 (i) Determine the polarity and the magnitude of the induced emf if we will keep the K open, and the rod will be moved with the speed of 12 cm/s in the direction shown in the figure.

-(ii) When the K was open is there any excess charge built up?
-Assume that K is closed then what will happen after it?
+(ii) When the K was open, was there any excess charge built up?
+Assuming that K is closed, then what will happen after it?